CloudCannon/Jekyll-Tips/_guide/cms.md

 The context you put the editable class is important.
 If you wanted to give more control to the client you could add the class to the div.
 Then they'd be able to add more headings, lists, images etc.

 Go to the visual editor view.
 The elements with the editable class have a yellow box around them indicating they're editable.
-Try clicking on an editable region and making an update directly inline.
+Try clicking on an editable region and making an update inline.

 ![Visual Editor](/img/guide/cms/visual.png)